sbryngelson/academic-website-template/_pages/research.md

 <div class="col-md-9 col-sm-12 col-xs-12">
  <h4>Cavitation as a gateway for better therapies</h4>
 Cavitating bubbles can ablate cancer cells, fragment tissues, and deliver drugs, among other functions.
-I develop high-fidelity computational methods that simulate these dynamics, accelerating development in these areas.
+I develop high-fidelity computational methods to simulate these dynamics.
 Examples are:
 * Euler--Euler and Euler--Lagrange <a href="{{ site.url }}{{ site.baseurl }}/papers/bryngelson-IJMF-19.pdf" target="_blank">sub-grid bubble cloud models</a>
 * Accelerated models using a <a href="{{ site.url }}{{ site.baseurl }}/papers/bryngelson-IJMF-20.pdf" target="_blank">statistical paradigm and neural networks</a>
 * Implementation in my open-source solver <a href="{{ site.url }}{{ site.baseurl }}/papers/bryngelson-CPC-19.pdf" target="_blank">MFC</a>

-These enable realistic simulation of the bubble populations that nucleate _in vivo_ during treatment.
+These enable realistic simulation of the bubble populations that nucleate during treatment.
-This has impacted specific application areas:
+This has impacted application-specific treatments, including:
 * Improved _burst-wave lithotripsy administration_ in human trials
 * Understanding of <a href="{{ site.url }}{{ site.baseurl }}/papers/bryngelson-JCP-20.pdf" target="_blank">bubble-collapse-rebound</a> dynamics
 * Cavitation-induced <a href="{{ site.url }}{{ site.baseurl }}/papers/bryngelson-JFM-19.pdf" target="_blank">erosion potential</a> for rough materials